Review of Corporate Finance Studies. March 2026.

 IMF Economic Review.
 September 2024.
 Vol 72, Issue 4: 1279-1319.

-with Christiane Kneer, Bank of England Working Paper (804)
+with Christiane Kneer, Bank of England Working Paper (804), CUREM Working Paper (1), Graduate Institute Working Paper (10-2019), and UZH Working Paper (326)

 This paper examines how UK banks channel foreign capital to the individual sectors of the domestic economy and to overseas residents.
 Information about the source countries of foreign funds deposited with UK banks allows us to construct a novel Bartik instrument for capital flows.
 Our results suggest that foreign inflows boost bank lending to the domestic economy.
 This is driven by the positive effect of foreign inflows on bank lending to non-financial firms and to other domestic financial institutions.
 We find that banks do not channel capital inflows to households or the public sector.
 Much of the foreign capital is also channeled back abroad, reflecting the role of the UK as a global financial center.